triggah61/dAppstore/README.md

 ## Overview

-This repository holds the sources of dAppstore dApp.
+This repository holds the sources of dAppstore dApp v1.

 ## Our Vision
 We aim to bring not only the blockchainers, but the rest of the world into the real blockchain service market by providing trustworthy and enjoyable service platform, by: